billynewport/datasurface/docs/Datastores.md

 ## Schemas supported

 DataSurface supports a tabular style schema and an Avro schema with a record as the primary attribute.
+The DataSurface schema and type system is discussed [here](DataTypes.md) for further information.